Sound can travel through space, contrary to popular belief. However, to explain why this is, we need to start first by asking what sound is.

 Who funds LIGO?

 It is undeniable that LIGO has unmeasurable advantages for the human race and unimaginable costs, and we can’t help but wonder who picks up the bill.
-NSF(National Science FoundationOpens in a new tab.) funds LIGO, while it is operated jointly by CaltechOpens in a new tab. and MITOpens in a new tab.
+NSF(National Science Foundation) funds LIGO, while it is operated jointly by Caltech and MIT.

 Understanding Gravitational waves